python/cpython/Doc/library/zipapp.rst

 * If you use an explicit version, for example "/usr/bin/env python3" your application will not work for users who do not have that version.
 (This may be what you want if you have not made your code Python 2 compatible).
-* There is no way to say "python X.Y or later", so be careful of using an exact version like "/usr/bin/env python3.4" as you will need to change your shebang line for users of Python 3.5, for example.
+* There is no way to say "Python X.Y or later", so be careful of using an exact version like "/usr/bin/env python3.4" as you will need to change your shebang line for users of Python 3.5, for example.